 You need to execute the test cases and procedures from IEC Qualification Kit in your MATLAB or Polyspace installation environment.
 You should then compare your generated test results with the expected results from the kit and work to eliminate any differences.

 IEC Certification Kit provides detailed workflow guidance needed for developing and verifying systems using Model-Based Design.
-The workflow guidance describes processes, methods, and tools used for each software development and verification step from high-level requirements validation to executable object code verification.
+The workflow guidance describes processes, methods, and tools used for each software development and verification sub-phase in the software safety lifecycle, from high-level requirements validation to executable object code verification.

 With IEC Certification Kit, you can generate a traceability matrix spreadsheet showing requirements-to-model-to-code bidirectional traceability paths and file information.
 You can also use IEC Certification Kit to generate a list of reported bugs that you can store and archive for key Simulink and Polyspace tools used for Model-Based Design.

 Note: Using certified tools does not ensure the safety of the software or the system under consideration.